Do antibiotics weaken your immune system?

 Published : Feb 03, 2024

-Antibiotics can fight against a wide range of good and bad bacteria in order to treat bacterial infections.
+Antibiotics can fight against many good and bad bacteria to treat bacterial infections.

-Patients have often been prescribed antibiotics while suffering from urinary tract infections(UTI), strep throat, or severe bouts of diarrhea.
+Patients have often been prescribed antibiotics while suffering from urinary tract infections(UTI), strep throat, or severe bouts of diarrhoea.

-But do you think antibiotics can weaken your immune system as well?
-If so, then how can you protect your immune system after having antibiotics?
+But do you think antibiotic drugs can weaken your immune system as well?
+If so, how can you protect your immune system after antibiotics?

 So, to get the answers to all your queries, read this blog till the end.